CEDEL2: Corpus Escrito del Español L2 (version 3)

 Corpus description

-It contains an additional set of native control subcorpora by native speakers of different languages (English, Portuguese, Greek, Arabic, and Japanese).
+It contains an additional set of native control subcorpora by native speakers of different languages (English, Portuguese, Greek, Arabic, Chinese, Japanese, etc).
 These are the mother tongues (i.e., the first languages, L1s) of some of the learners.
-In this way, researchers can also check whether the learners’ L1 is influencing their L2 Spanish (i.e., whether learners are transferring from their L1).
+In this way, researchers can check whether the learners' L1 is influencing their L2 Spanish (i.e., whether learners are transferring from their L1).

-Therefore, at this stage of CEDEL2 (version 2), we have the following set of control subcorpora: subcorpora of the type 1 (the learners’ mother tongue) and a subcorpus of the type 2 (the learner’s target language, i.e., the Spanish native subcorpus).
+Therefore, at this stage of CEDEL2 (version 3), we have the following set of control subcorpora: subcorpora of type 1 (the learners' mother tongue) and a subcorpus of type 2 (the learner's target language, i.e., the Spanish native subcorpus).
 In future versions of CEDEL2, we will add additional control subcorpora which are currently under development in such a way that there is a control subcorpus type 1 for every learner subcorpus.
+For details on statistics, see Statistics section.

 Native control subcorpus 1